abhinavnautiyalDS/autostream-agentic-lead-ai/README.md

 Lead captured successfully: Abhinav, abhinav@email.com, YouTube
 ```

-This simulates how companies store leads in a CRM system.
+This simulates storing a lead in a CRM system.

 ---

 ## Conversation Memory

-The system maintains conversation state using a memory module.
+The system maintains state using a memory module.

-Stored variables:
+Stored attributes include:

-* user name
+* name
 * email
-* creator platform
+* platform

-This enables the agent to remember previous messages and complete the lead capture process across multiple turns.
+This allows the agent to remember previous inputs and complete the lead generation process.

 ---

 ## Agent Controller

-The agent controller orchestrates the entire workflow.
+The agent controller orchestrates the system logic.

-Example logic:
+Example workflow logic:

 ```
 If greeting
- → respond with welcome message
+ → send welcome message

 If product inquiry
- → use RAG knowledge base
+ → use RAG to answer question

 If high intent
  → collect lead information
  → trigger lead capture tool
 ```

-This makes the system **agentic rather than a simple chatbot.**
+This transforms the chatbot into an **agentic system capable of decision making**.

 ---